magoo/risk-measurement/docs/_sources/risk/defined.rst.txt

 Risk in practice
 ----------------
-You are likely surrounded by a variety of factors that compose your ability to influence a risk.
+You are likely surrounded by a variety of factors that compose or limit your ability to influence a risk.

-- Your time and resources available to contribute.
+- Your time and resources available.
 - The skillsets you can contribute to a problem.
-- An short lived opportunity to mitigate a risk.
+- A short lived opportunity to mitigate a risk.
+- You, or your team's role in the mitigation

-As such, you might find yourself with many available strategies that have varying limitations associated with them.
+As such, you might find yourself with many available strategies that have limitations associated with them.
+Or, you may be simply asked to use a specific strategy arbitrarily.

 Here is an example scenario: